Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 That applies particulary to traditional containers which weren't designed to provide a robust level of isolation.
 A recent example was [CVE-2022-0492](https://unit42.paloaltonetworks.com/cve-2022-0492-cgroups/): the attacker could abuse root in the container to exploit cgroups v1, and compromise the host.
 Of course defense-in-depth measures would have prevented that, and we'll mention them.
 But fundamentally, container escapes are possible by design.

 Breaking out via the OCI runtime `runc` is also possible, although [CVE-2019-5736](https://unit42.paloaltonetworks.com/breaking-docker-via-runc-explaining-cve-2019-5736/) was a particularly nasty bug.
-The attacker had to gain access to root in the container first in order to access `proc/[runc-pid]/exe`, which indicates them where to overwrite the `runc` binary.
+The attacker had to gain access to root in the container first in order to access `/proc/[runc-pid]/exe`, which indicates them where to overwrite the `runc` binary.

 Good practices have been therefore established:
-- Avoid using root in the container, plain and simply.
+- Avoid using root in the container, plain and simple.
 - Keep the host kernel, Docker and the OCI runtime updated.
 - Consider the usage of user namespaces.